Table of Contents

 • Idle instances < 30-days

-For more in depth information on KPIs, you can visit the FinOps Foundation’s GitHub Repository.
+For more in-depth information on KPIs, you can visit the FinOps Foundation’s GitHub Repository.

 Monitoring FinOps metrics & their applications

 Due to the various ways cloud services are billed, businesses must regularly quantify the value of their business and technological investments.
 Business and IT executives want a set of value indicators that account for both operational and strategic results, as well as risks and opportunities.
-Organizations employ metrics and KPIs as a foundational tool, progressing from unit measures of cloud costs to well-defined business value indicators.
+Organizations employ metrics and KPIs as foundational tools, progressing from unit measures of cloud costs to well-defined business value indicators.

 Accountability & Enablement, Measurement & Realization, Cost Optimization, Planning & Forecasting, and Tools & Accelerators are the five fundamental building pieces of Cloud FinOps, according to Google.
 These metrics are intended to be widely measured and achievable across a wide range of organizations, allowing for greater applicability.